Queenborough Fishery Trust

 Geographic eligibility: In operational terms, the area of benefit is the Isle of Sheppey, Sittingbourne, and Faversham.

-Who can apply: Both individuals and organizations are eligible, though most grants are made to organizations.
-Individual applications are considered when supported by an appropriate organization.
+Who can apply: Both individuals and organisations are eligible, though most grants are made to organisations.
+Individual applications are considered when supported by an appropriate organisation.

 Decision Timeline